CoderUni/responsive_sizer/README.md

 You need to import `responsive_sizer` package in order to access `number.h`, `number.w`, and `number.sp`

-**Auto import in VSCode and Android Studio doesn't work for dart extensions.** Typing 10.h would not bring up auto import suggestion for this package
+**Auto import in VSCode and Android Studio doesn't work for dart extension methods.** Typing `10.h` would not bring up auto import suggestion for this package

 One workaround is to type `Device` so that the auto import suggestion would show up:
 ```dart